kmwoley/restic-windows-backup/README.md

    1. These scripts make it easy to work with Restic from the Powershell command line.
 If you run `. .\config.ps1; . .\secrets.ps1` you can then easily invoke restic commands like
       1. `& $ResticExe find -i "*filename*"`
       1. `& $ResticExe restore ...`

+## Updating restic-windows-backup

+Use `update.ps1` to update the installed `restic-windows-backup` scripts to the latest release.

+1. Open PowerShell (no need to be Administrator)
+1. Change directory to your installation directory (e.g. `c:\restic`)
+1. Run `update.ps1`

+### `update.ps1` Details

+Running `update.ps1` without any parameters will check for a new release from `kmwoley/restic-windows-backup`.
+If there is a newer release, the script will overwrite the local files in the script directory with the updated scripts.

+* The script will not overwrite your local configuration files (i.e. `config.ps1` or `secrets.ps1`).
+* Any custom files created in the installation directory will not be deleted or modified (e.g. any custom action scripts, log files, etc.)
+* The script will warn before overwriting any files that have been changed since the last installation.
+* When `update.ps1` is run the first time, it will prompt before overwriting (since it may not know the current version of the fiels installed).

+### `update.ps1` Options

+* `-Mode <release | branch> (Default: release)` - change if the script updates from the latest release or a branch of `kmwoley/restic-windows-backup`
+* `-Branch <branch> (Default: 'main')` - When in branch mode, this parameter controls which branch to install from.
+Defaults to the `main` branch.
+* `-InstallPath <directory>` - choose which directory to install the files into.
+Defaults to the directory that `update.ps1` is in.

 ## Backup over SFTP